JasperV/maf-cli/README.md

 | `blue` | F4 |
 | `channel up` | PageUp |
 | `channel down` | PageDown |

+## Issue Submission

+Please use GitHub Issues for issue submission.

+## Feature requests

+Feature requests can be submitted via Issues as well.

+## Contribute

+Feel free to send in any pull requests.

 ## Shell completion for maf